-SAT / ACT Prep - Tutors & Test Information
+SAT / ACT Prep - Brian R. McElroy Tutoring

-As an SAT/ACT perfect scorer and Harvard graduate with nearly 20 years of experience preparing high school students for the SAT and ACT, I can say with confidence that I offer some of the best SAT / ACT preparation and tutoring services in the world.
+As an SAT/ACT perfect scorer and Harvard graduate with over 20 years of experience preparing high school students for the SAT and ACT, I can say with confidence that I offer some of the best SAT / ACT preparation and tutoring services in the world.

-My customized SAT and ACT prep programs have produced consistent score improvements (an average of 170 points improvement on the 1600-point SAT, with up to 7 points of improvement on the ACT) that rival those of any tutoring company worldwide.
+My customized SAT and ACT prep programs have produced consistent score improvements (an average of 170 points improvement on the 1600-point SAT, and 4-8 points of improvement on the ACT) that rival those of any tutoring company worldwide.

 Unlike most major test prep companies, I use only real SATs and ACTs during the preparation process, and my methods have been gradually refined over time to reflect the subtle changes to the tests.

 Remember that lots of companies will promise you big SAT and ACT improvements, but most will fail to live up to that promise.
 An SAT or ACT prep program is only as effective as is the instructor who actually teaches the material.
 And the best way to learn is not through a canned video, but through personal, one-on-one, real time interaction, either in person or via Skype, worldwide.
 My clients choose me instead of a brand name, because they do not want to leave their students' test scores up to chance.

 Increasingly, the bulk of my SAT-prep business is coming from students with elite scores who just need a fine-tuning, or dissatisfied former clients of nationally franchised test-prep companies who need a complete "re-boot."
-When it comes to a test as important as the SAT, students should choose to prepare with a true professional, not a novice tutor with a weekend's worth of training who reads lessons straight from the manual, or a bunch of free online videos that purport to be a suitable substitute for private instruction.
+When it comes to a test as important as the SAT, students should choose to prepare with a true professional, not a novice tutor with a weekend's worth of training who reads lessons straight from the manual, or a bunch of canned, free online videos that purport to be a suitable substitute for private, personalized instruction.